leoreeves/projects/README.md

 ## [Wikipedia Viewer](https://leoreeves.github.io/projects/wikipedia-viewer/)

-A Wikipedia viewer built for Free Code Camp, it returns search results in card format with an image if available.
+A *Wikipedia* viewer built for *Free Code Camp*, it returns search results in card format with an image if available.

 Built using: